Weswit/Lightstreamer-example-RoomBall-adapter-java/README.md

 You have to create a specific folder to deploy the Room-Ball Demo Adapters otherwise get the ready-made `RommBallDemo` deploy folder from `deploy.zip` of the [latest release](https://github.com/Weswit/Lightstreamer-example-RoomBall-adapter-java/releases) of this project.<br>
 If you choose to create you own folder, follow the next steps, otherwise skip them.

-1. Create a new folder, let's call it `RoomBallDemo`, and a `lib` folder inside it.
+1. Create a new folder, let's call it `RoomBall`, and a `lib` folder inside it.
 2. Copy the jar file of the adapter `LS_RoomBall_Demo_Adapters.jar`, compiled in the previous section, in the newly created "lib" folder.
 3. Copy the files: `jbox2d-library-2.2.1.1.jar`, `ua-parser-1.2.2.jar` and `snakeyaml-1.11` from `Lightstreamer/lib` in the newly created `lib` folder.
-4. Create an `adapters.xml` file inside the `RoomBallDemo` folder and use the following content (this is an example configuration, you can modify it to your liking):
+4. Create an `adapters.xml` file inside the `RoomBall` folder and use the following content (this is an example configuration, you can modify it to your liking):
 ```xml
 <?xml version="1.0"?>
 <adapters_conf id="ROOMBALL">